-The Ehold I will pluck them out of their land, and I will pluck the house of Juda out of the midst of them.
+Ehold I will pluck them out of them them them house of Juda out of the midst of them them.
 And when I shall have plucked them out, I will return, and have mercy on them: and I will bring them back, every man to his inheritance, and every man to his land.
 And it shall come to pass, if they will be taught, and will learn the ways of my people, to swear by my name: The Lord liveth, as they have taught my people to swear by Baal: that they shall be built up in the midst of my people.
 But if they will not hear, I will utterly pluck out and destroy that nation, saith the Lord.